 Welcome to "South Australian Snows"

 Click on the links below to explore the website.
-Suggestion: to adjust the print size for a page, use the "Ctrl and +" keys or "Ctrl and -" keys together to increase or decrease the size.
+Suggestion: to adjust the print size for a page, use the "Ctrl and +" keys or "Ctrl and -" keys together, to increase or decrease the size.
 I'm slowly moving the website pages from one host to another at present and it will take me a while to adjust print sizes and change links, so you may find some strange formatting and a few links that don't go where they're supposed to for a while :-)

 Above: Photo by Mark Dawson, showing snow cover on the leeward side of the summit of Mt Bryan during a snowfall on 9th July 2014.